Account usage metrics

 The keys that exist in only one project (3k in each project, which adds up to 6k total) are added to the keys that exist in both projects (7k) to show 13k unique keys in your account.

-Your agreement with LaunchDarkly includes a limit of MAUs.
+Your LaunchDarkly plan includes a client-side MAU limit.
 We understand that a company's user base can grow unexpectedly over time.
-We never stop or throttle service if you exceed your MAU, nor do we bill you for MAU overages.
+We never stop or throttle service if you exceed your MAU limit, nor do we bill you for MAU overages.
 All users in your environment will continue to evaluate feature flags correctly, regardless of your MAU.

 If you have configured LaunchDarkly to use anonymous users, that can impact your MAU as well.
 To learn more, read Understanding how anonymous users contribute to MAU.